 By the way, we’re coming from a place of having livestreamed many thousands of hours, to tens of thousands of people – we’ve been doing this for five years, several times a week – both educational livestreams and DJ livestreams.

 But there’s never been a better time than now to start.
 At the time of writing, lack of gigs continues due to COVID-19, and many of us are under new lockdowns.
-The bigger picture from 2020 though, is that livestreaming is now a part of what DJs do, and even when gigs return, it will remain that way.
+The bigger picture from 2020 and beyond though, is that livestreaming is now a part of what DJs do, and even when gigs return, it will remain that way.